IPhone 4: Processor, memory and storage

 The iPhone 4 has 512 MB of DRAM.
 The additional DRAM supports increased performance and multi-tasking.
 As on prior models, all data is stored in flash memory, 8, 16 or 32 GB, and not on the SIM.
 Unlike prior generations, the storage capacity is not printed on the back of the unit.

 Micro-SIM

-The iPhone 4 uses a micro-SIM card on iPhone 4 devices running on a GSM network, which is positioned in an ejectable tray, located on the right side of the device.
-On a CDMA network, however, the phone connects to the network using an ESN.
+The GSM iPhone 4 uses a micro-SIM card, which is positioned in an ejectable tray, located on the right side of the device.
+The CDMA iPhone 4, however, the phone connects to the network using an ESN.
 All prior models have used regular mini-SIM cards.
 Depending on the operator, micro-SIM cards may not be available for all networks globally.
 As a technical workaround, it is possible to trim a mini-SIM card with a knife or scissors so that it fits into the micro-SIM tray.